Smith & Wesson Model 1: 3rd Issue

-Lock of Smith & Wesson Model One, 3rd variation with side plate removed.
-The mainspring is under tension from a screw in the low-front grip frame as on modern S&W revolvers.
+An engraved example of a Smith & Wesson Model 1, 3rd Issue revolver from 1877.

 The Model 1, 3rd Issue represented a substantial redesign for the Model 1, with a fluted cylinder, a round barrel and a rounded "bird's head" style grip.
 Finishes included full nickel plating, full blued steel, and a "half plate" nickel/blue combo, and there were two barrel lengths offered by the factory.
 Variants include the "square" and "triangular" top strap design that changed around serial number 9,500.
 The 3rd Issue guns were produced from 1868 through 1882 with serial numbers from 1 through approximately 131,000.

 Popularity

 The Model 1 was designed primarily as a concealable weapon for urbanites, at a time when cities were rapidly growing from the Industrial Revolution was outpacing that of municipal policing.
 Sales were brisk, and by 1859 orders for the Model 1 revolver outpaced the factory's production capabilities, and Smith & Wesson built a new three-story factory in 1859 to accommodate this demand.
 With the outbreak of the American Civil War, soldiers from all ranks on both sides of the conflict made private purchases of the revolvers for self-defense, which further contributed to demand for the Model 1.